Radically insane paracentric keyways can be a clown-infested nightmare for even the most experienced lock pickers.

-So while just barely paracentric, we can see that the myth of "paracentric equals challenging" has been busted.
+So while just barely paracentric, the myth of "paracentric equals challenging" has been busted.

 EVVA Euro Cylinder

 Alright, now let's look at something on the other side of the rainbow.
-Let's look at an EVVA euro cylinder.
+The EVVA euro cylinder.

-Now, this is radically paracentric and will leave most lock pickers in tears with a pile of broken lock picks.
+Now, this is radically paracentric and will leave most lock pickers in tears with a pile of broken lock picks at their feet.

-But one thing to note about this example is that when implemented correctly, radical paracentric keyways can do more to hinder a lock picker than other and more expensive security features.
+But one thing to note about this example is when implemented correctly.
+Radical paracentric keyways can do more to hinder a lock picker than other, more expensive, security features.

 Or that is unless you know the secrets to bypass them.

 Heavy paracentric keyways can make even the most experienced lock picker's life a living hell.
 Many times, the best part of picking these locks isn't successfully opening them but rather knowing that the nightmare is over.

 There are two ways that paracentric keyways make locks harder to bypass.